 Keep in mind that even though the three credit bureaus are legitimate, they may also try to upsell you.
 Remember that you’re only there to request a credit report — and not to buy additional services related to credit scores, identity-theft protection or credit monitoring.

-According to the Federal Trade Commission (FTC), there are several scenarios in which you could qualify for additional free credit reports beyond the free annual (and weekly, during the pandemic) reports:
+According to the Federal Trade Commission (FTC), there are several scenarios in which you could qualify for additional free credit reports beyond the free weekly (for now) reports:

 - If you have a fraud alert on your credit file and/or if you believe your credit report is inaccurate because of identity theft or fraud.